Basiliano

 Basiliano (Basilian; known until 1923 as Pasian Schiavonesco or Pasian Sclavonesc) is a comune (municipality) in the Regional decentralization entity of Udine in the Italian region of Friuli-Venezia Giulia, located about 70 km northwest of Trieste and about 12 km southwest of Udine.

 Basiliano borders the following municipalities: Campoformido, Codroipo, Fagagna, Lestizza, Martignacco, Mereto di Tomba, Pasian di Prato, Pozzuolo del Friuli.

+Physical geography

+The municipality is located in the Middle Friuli region, on the high Friulian plain, at an average altitude of 77 meters above sea level, and is approximately 13 km from both Udine and Codroipo.